VERV SHAREHOLDER ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Verve Therapeutics, Inc. Investors With Substantial Losses Have Opportunity T...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-28, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Verve Therapeutics, Inc. (“Verve Therapeutics” or“the Company”) (NASDAQ: VERV) and certain of its officers.
+NEW YORK, Aug.
+30, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Verve Therapeutics, Inc. ("Verve Therapeutics" or "the Company") (NASDAQ: VERV ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Verve Therapeutics securities between August 9, 2022, and April 1, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/VERV .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Verve Therapeutics securities between August 9, 2022, and April 1, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/VERV .

 Case Details